 Although not free from doubt, we intend to take the position that payments of interest (including, for this purpose, any original issue discount) on the Exchange Notes should be treated as from sources outside the United States for U.S. federal income tax purposes.
 However, the IRS may assert an alternative position on the basis that we should not be treated as a foreign corporation for U.S. federal income tax purposes under Section 7874 of the Code (see "Risks Relating to the Exchange Notes-The application of Section 7874 of the Code and/or changes in law could affect our status as a foreign corporation for U.S. federal income tax purposes.") or that the Exchange Notes are subject to the rules governing conduit arrangements under the applicable Treasury regulations.
 If the IRS were successful in asserting such an alternative treatment for the Exchange Notes, all or a portion of any payment of interest on the Exchange Notes could be treated as from sources within the United States for U.S. federal income tax purposes.
 In that event, we or the applicable withholding agent may withhold on interest payments on the Exchange Notes (unless the certification and other requirements demonstrating an exemption from U.S. withholding tax are met) and we will not be required to pay any Additional Amounts (as defined in "Description of the Exchange Notes") with respect to amounts so withheld.
-For this reason, we are requiring each holder of Outstanding Notes tendered in the Exchange Offer to represent, warrant and agree that it is exempt from U.S. tax withholding with respect to payments), that it can provide the appropriate certification with respect to its exemption at the time of the Exchange Offer and at any time reasonably requested by us or an applicable withholding agent, and that it will give any transferee notice of these requirements.
+For this reason, we are requiring each holder of Outstanding Notes tendered in the Exchange Offer to represent, warrant and agree that it is exempt from U.S. tax withholding with respect to payments of interest on the Exchange Notes (because, among other reasons, it qualifies for the "portfolio interest" exemption with respect to such payments), that it can provide the appropriate certification with respect to its exemption at the time of the Exchange Offer and at any time reasonably requested by us or an applicable withholding agent, and that it will give any transferee notice of these requirements.